 Alongside personal climbing and mountaineering work, I work with other organisations including

-I am also part of the George Fisher Ambassador Team, run by Keswick's long standing outdoor shop which has played a huge part in the development of climbing and mountaineering in the Lakes.
+I am a part of the George Fisher Ambassador Team, run by Keswick's long standing outdoor shop which has played a huge part in the development of climbing and mountaineering in the Lakes.
+I am also a Rab and Lowe Alpine ambassador for the Association of Mountaineering Instructors.

 Pursuing my own passion for the outdoors is really important to me, particularly in rock climbing.
 I enjoy being outdoors regardless of the grade, but some specific highlights have been trad climbing up to E5,